 Then, keep the spice-rubbed pork chops wrapped up and in the fridge for 30 minutes before cooking or up to 8 hours.

-🥘What to serve with cast iron pork chops?
+🥘What to serve with cast iron skillet pork chops

 When going for side dishes with pork, there's basically endless combinations of healthy, gluten-free carbohydrates and veggies to serve with it.

-I love using a hot oven for more than one thing so since it's already on, why not make this Simple Roasted Broccoli and Potatoes (one pan), these Oven Roasted Cinnamon Sweet Potatoes (Cubed) or these Oven Roasted Yellow Potatoes with Lemon Greek Yogurt Sauce.
+I love using a hot oven for more than one thing so since it's already on, why not make these recipes:

-I hope you love this recipe for cast iron skillet pork like we do.
+I hope you love this recipe for cast iron skillet pork chops like we do.

 If you try this recipe, please rate and comment below.
 I would be so grateful❣️for your feedback.